softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library/README.md

 ** Some response types do not allow styling to be added to them directly.
 In these cases, the styling must be applied either before or after such a response type.

 # Follow-up Events
-Followup events can be added to any response.
-After the response has been formed,
+Followup events can be added to any Pepperresponse.
+After the response has been formed, simply add the followup event name and, optionally, any parameters.
 ```
 e.g.
 let video = new Video(speech, url);
+let responseToPepper = new PepperResponse(video);
-video.followupEvent = {
+responseToPepper.followupEvent = {
 				  "name": "event name",
 				  "parameters": {
 				    "param": "param value"
 				  }
-	}
-let responseToPepper = new PepperResponse(video);
+				};
+responseToPepper.send(response);
 ```